-If you're an up-and-coming Canadian doc maker or a CBC employee with prior audio experience you may want to check out the CBC Radio Doc Mentorship Program.
+You may also want to check out the CBC Radio Doc Mentorship Program.
 This program pairs less experienced radio doc producers with established CBC doc editors at a number of shows across the CBC Radio One network, including The Doc Project.

 Show mission statement

 The Doc Project is where you'll hear the story you can't stop thinking about.
 Our original documentaries are Canadian in focus, universal in scope.
 Every week, we bring you high-stakes storytelling at its most artful and human — stories that dive deeper, revealing our shared humanity.

 Though our show airs many different kinds of stories, every one needs to include the following criteria, as will your pitch: